Burleigh Heads, Gold Coast, Queensland © Matt Harvey, Tourism and Events Queensland

 World-famous sandy beaches, exciting theme parks and the chance to see Australian wildlife up close, the Gold Coast offers plenty for those on a family getaway.

-By Paul Chai
+By Paul Chai and Leah Dobihal

 Visit the Gold Coast glow worms

-Explore Gold Coast bike paths
+Explore the Gold Coast by bike

 Climb to the top of Q1